hadim/pygraphml/README.md

 pygraphml is a small Python library designed to parse GraphML file.
 To see specification about GraphML, see http://graphml.graphdrawing.org/

-Documentation and tutorial are available at http://hadim.github.io/pygraphml/
+Documentation and tutorial are available at http://hadim.github.io/pygraphml/.
+A notebook is also available at http://nbviewer.ipython.org/urls/raw.github.com/hadim/pygraphml/master/example.ipynb.

 # Requirements